interep-project/docs/docs/api.md

 # API

+Interep provides HTTP endpoints to interact with our reputation service and HTTP/WS endpoints to access onchain data with our subgraph.

+## Reputation service

+Interep servers manage offchain groups and provide APIs to get data about supported groups and associated Merkle trees.

 ### Providers

-Providers are the services that allow Interep to obtain identities that meet certain criteria (e.g. group membership, social reputation, or ownership of tokens or emails).
+Providers are the services that allow Interep to get identities that meet certain criteria (e.g. group membership, social reputation, or ownership of tokens or emails).

 #### `/api/providers`